IBERDROLA AND BIODIVERSITY

 The program aims to preserve Spanish birdlife by expanding knowledge of migratory and bird breeding habits through the latest geolocation and remote-monitoring technologies.
 Different species have been equipped with GPS devices to gather the details about its migratory trips, the duration, what route they follow, at what speed and altitude they fly, where they rest and feed or if the routes are the same year after year, which make it possible for us to record all of their movements and show them in www.migraciondeaves.org.
 In addition, they help us anticipate any possible threats that could endanger them, while providing fundamental information to prepare relevant scientific studies.

 A total of 809 birds of 28 different species have been tagged over the six years of the program.
-Over 80 different species will be tagged during 2017: Lesser kestrels, swifts and red kites.
+Over 80 different species will be tagged during 2017: Lesser kestrels, common swifts and red kites.
 Swifts were tagged in Nuevo Baztan (Navarre) on the 29th of May during the International Migratory Bird Day.
-37 birds have already been tagged during the First Half of 2017.

 Some of the latest findings of the programme include the case of the swift, the summer migratory bird par excellence, which can travel 20,000 kilometres on its migratory flight to Africa.
 The common swift is one of the birds that best represents our towns and cities during spring.
 During the month of March, thousands of birds flood the sky every year with their characteristic screeching sounds and they abandon their nests during the end of July to migrate to Africa.
 41 swifts of Nuevo Baztán (municipality of Madrid) were banded for this study.